Sbutler8/Sbutler8/README.md

 # Samantha Butler | Full Stack Software Electrical Engineer

 Loves to know a lot about a lot!
-I haven't let recently being laid off from Shopify stop my drive and passion for coding.
-After spending a month long traveling the World I have been studying Java, machine learning, and building a complex microservice microfrontend architectured app.
+I have a passion to build things from the ground up.
+The more challenging the problem the better.
+I have been studying machine learning, AI and building a complex microservice microfrontend architectured app.
 I thrive in environments where my knowledge and skillset is tested daily, and am not scared by a blank canvas.

 ## Languages & Tools